dsuh93/Rails-2-Study-guide/study_guide.rb/W7D1 notes.md

         # password_digest is just a string
         # convert it into a BCrypt::Password object so that we can call #is_password? on it
-        bcrypt_password = BCrypt::Password.new(self.password_digest) # just turns it into a Password object, doesn't hash it again bcrypt_password.is_password?(plain_text_password) # this is_password? is different method entirely - instance method on a BCrypt Password instance that lets us check if a plaintext string matches that digest end
+        bcrypt_password = BCrypt::Password.new(self.password_digest) # just turns it into a Password object, doesn't hash it again bcrypt_password.is_password?(password) # this is_password? is different method entirely - instance method on a BCrypt Password instance that lets us check if a plaintext string matches that digest end

     private